A Settling for Marriage Nightmare!

 In her younger years, she had endured a couple failed relationships.
-Now, however, she was ready and serious for a long-term meaningful relationship that would lead to marriage.
-To her chagrin, she found the pickings for stable, straight guys were slim to none for the type of man she sought to build a relationship with.
+Now, she was ready and serious for a long-term meaningful relationship to marriage.
+To her chagrin, she found the pickings for stable, straight guys were slim for the type of man she sought to build a relationship with.

 What to do?

-Paul helped her, as a single woman, in many ways: with home-owner project; with car maintenance; with yard work.
+Paul helped her, as a single woman, in many ways: with home-owner projects; with car maintenance; with yard work.
 Paul did it all.
 And he loved to cook.
 How fortunate could a woman get!
 And so their relationship began.
-Then in just a couple months, Paul expressed interest in marriage.
+Nine months later, Paul expressed interest in marriage.
 He wanted to settle down with a good woman and make a home.
 Diane was thrilled.
 At last, a man who didn’t play games–a man who wanted to commit.

 A Time of Assessment

 Several months in, though, the disparity in their individual needs as outlined in her four-phase funnel began to be revealed.

 - No great sexual passion.
 At best, lovemaking was adequate.
 No sparks.
 No bells and whistles—but life was safe.
 No thrills—but there was security.

 - The Emotional chemistry she longed for just wasn’t there.
 She felt deprived.
 Because deep-down in her soul, without chemistry her emotional needs would not be satisfied.
 Chemistry is either there, or it isn’t.
 You can’t manufacture it; you can’t will it; you can’t fake it.
 So if it isn’t there, how can it be expressed?
 It can’t.